 Our Vision: To develop a community where preservation is an integral part of community and economic development and where the economic benefits of preservation are celebrated.

-The Brighton Historic Preservation Commission's goals are to:
+The goals of the Brighton Historic Preservation Commission are to:

 - designate, preserve, protect, enhance, and perpetuate those sites, structures, objects, and districts of the City;